 Missing teeth not only make talking and chewing more difficult, but they can also cause other mouth problems.
-The empty space between teeth can cause the adjacent teeth to move into the empty area, affecting your bite and leading to gum disease or disorders, such as TMJ (temporomandibular joint issues).
+The empty space between teeth can cause the adjacent teeth to move into the empty area, affecting your bite and leading to gum disease or other issues.

 Dental Bridges fill in this gap, preventing other teeth from moving into this area.
 There are two types of dental bridges: